-- 1. Once arriving at the missed approach point, press the GA button (formerly NOSE UP) on AUTOPILOT page or the NOSE UP button on the Autopilot Control Panel.
-The autopilot will annunciate "go around" and display "ADD POWER" in the PFD. - 2.
+- Once arriving at the missed approach point, press the GA button (formerly NOSE UP) on AUTOPILOT page or the NOSE UP button on the Autopilot Control Panel.
+The autopilot will annunciate "go around" and display the ADD POWER alert on the PFD (see below). - 2.
 Press the NOSE UP or NOSE DN to set the desired climb out rate. - 3.
 Select a new track direction or press HDG and select a new heading direction.